flexera-public/policy_templates/cost/azure/savings_plan/recommendations/README.md

-# Azure Savings Plan Recommendation
+# Azure Savings Plan Recommendations

 ## What It Does